Arkansas Healthcare Fraud Defense Lawyer

 If you find yourself asking these questions, you are not alone.
 With increasing frequency, the DOJ, OIG, and other federal agencies such as the Drug Enforcement Administration (DEA), the Federal Bureau of Investigation (FBI), and the Internal Revenue Service (IRS), are targeting healthcare providers for a broad range of fraud-related offenses.
 This uptick in enforcement efforts is largely attributable to three main factors: (i) the federal government’s increased reliance on data analysis to examine healthcare providers’ program (Medicare, Medicaid, Tricare, and Department of Labor (DOL)) billing practices; (ii) the financial incentive audit contractors (such as Zone Program Integrity Contractors (ZPICs)) have to allege fraudulent billing practices; and, (iii) the financial incentives available to whistleblowers who report alleged fraudulent billing practices to the DOJ.

 Fortunately, these are not the only options.
 You have the right to defend yourself during the investigative process; and, in many cases, doing so effectively will result in the investigation being resolved without civil or criminal charges being filed.
-At Oberheiden, P.C., we have a long track record of successfully representing healthcare providers during federal fraud investigations, and to date not a single one of our clients has been forced to cease operations due to an investigation in which we have been involved.
+At Oberheiden, P.C., our Arkansas health care fraud defense lawyers have a long track record of successfully representing healthcare providers during federal fraud investigations, and to date, not a single one of our clients has been forced to cease operations due to an investigation in which we have been involved.

 Meet Our Arkansas Federal Healthcare Fraud Defense Lawyers